 In 1946, a conference between the Commonwealth and States agreed to revive the Irrigation Production Advisory Committee first established under the authority of the Australian Agricultural Council in 1938.
-Its functions are :-(a) to prepare for the consideration of the Australian Agricultural Council or any Committee of Ministers appointed by the Council, conclusions formed from investigations to be carried out by Commonwealth and State Officers into the various agricultural industries which it is possible to develop on irrigated lands; (b) to undertake long-term co-ordination of land utilization in irrigable available lands and the carrying out of such supplementary investigations as may prove necessary.
+Its functions are :-(a) to prepare for the consideration of the Australian Agricultural Council or any Committee of Ministers appointed by the Council, conclusions formed from investigations to be carried out by Commonwealth and State Officers into the various agricultural industries which it is possible to develop on irrigated lands; (b) to undertake long-term co-ordination of land utilization in irrigable areas served by the River Murray and its tributaries, this involving co-ordination of all available lands and the carrying out of such supplementary investigations as may prove necessary.

 2. Murray River Scheme.-(i) General.
 The Murray River and its tributaries form the largest river system in Australia.
 The catchment is approximately 414,000 square miles, or one-seventh of the area of the Australian continent, comprising five-sixths of New South Wales, over one-half of Victoria, one-sixth of Queensland and one-fortieth of South Australia.
 The Murray proper is 1,600 miles long.
 Its main tributaries are the Murrumbidgee (980 miles), the Darling (1,700 miles), and the Goulburn (280 miles).
-The average annual flow of each of the chief contributory streams is as follows :-Upper Murray, including the Mitta Mitta and Kiewa Rivers, 3,506,000 acre feet ; Murrumbidgee River, 2,280,000 acre feet ; Goulburn River (including Broken River), 2,502,000 acre feet ; Darling River, 2,224,000 acre feet ; and Ovens River, 1,169,000 acre feet.
-Irrigated production in the River Murray basin is mainly in the form of wine, dried fruits, fresh fruits, rice, vegetables, dairy produce, wool. fat lambs, poultry, eggs and pigs.
+The average annual flow of each of the chief contributory streams is as follows :-Upper Murray, including the Mitta Anita and Kiewa Rivers, 3,506,000 acre feet; Murrumbidgee River, 2,224,000 acre feet ; Goulburn River (including Broken River), 2,502,000 acre feet ; Darling River, 2,224,000 acre feet ; and Ovens River, 1,169,000 acre feut.
+Irrigated production in the River Murray basin is mainly in the form of wine, dried fruits, fresh fruits, rice, vegetables, dairy produce, wool, fat lambs, poultry, eggs and pigs.